brookk16/Think-IT/README.md

 Testing was conducted as follows:
 1. Once all code was written, [HTML](https://validator.w3.org) and [CSS](https://jigsaw.w3.org/css-validator/) code validators were used.

 2. Then, all the sites feautuers were used thorughly by several independent testers.
 All were simply asked to use the site, and asked about the information they were seeing.
-To ensure that not only was each feature working correctly, but also to ensure they could be used/found instivitvely (i.e: it was easy to achieve their tasks).
+To ensure that not only was each feature working correctly, but also to ensure they could be used/found instinctively (i.e: it was easy to achieve their tasks).

-3. Once functionality had been established to be working correctly, and sufficiently.
-Google's developper tools provided an audit, to assess the quality of the website.
-Achieving high scores in all relevant areas (in the categories covered by current stage of the course)
+3. Once functionality had been established to be working correctly and sufficiently, Google's developper tools provided an audit to assess the quality of the website.
+Achieving high scores in all relevant areas (in the categories covered by current stage of the course).

 4. After any revision of code, the testing began again from stage 1, and continues until the final code is reached.